LeedsJohn/wallet-squid/README.md

 ### Tags

 Tags can be connected to each other.
 For example, I might connect the `ocaml` tag to a `programming` tag.
-(To do this, I would run the command `dune exec -- wallet_squid tag add_connection -from ocaml -to programming`).
+(To do this, I would run the command `ws tag add_connection -from ocaml -to programming`).
 Now, every note tagged with `ocaml` will automatically be tagged with `programming` too.
 So, when I search for notes tagged with `programming`, the previous example note will pull up.